-3.1.5 Parallel session attack issue
+3.1.6 Parallel session attack issue

-In login and authenticatin pahse, the attackers intercepted the verifiers, he/she cannot derive or modify any messages.
+In login and authenticatin pahse, the attackers intercepted the verifiers, they cannot derive or modify any messages.
 In our scheme, user sends a login request message (C_1, V_1, CID_i) to server, and the message (C_2, V_2) was sent from server to user.

 The related messages are shown as follows: